Saint Augustine Florida

 The Spaniards didn’t fool around.
 This fortress was built to last and survive the sieges and battles that were to come.
 Tom and I really enjoyed our visit here.

 “The fortification is a regular polygon of four equal sides and four bastions, resembling a star.”
 This design, chosen by Spanish engineer Ignacio Daza, eliminated blind spots, and allowed multiple cannons to fire at the same target.
 Made with more than 400,000 coquina shell bricks, the walls are 11-19 feet thick at the base, and taper to 9 feet wide at the top.
+It has the distinction of being the oldest masonry fort in the country.

 The National Park Service has done its due diligence in keeping this old gal tourist-ready.
-Recently, a $3 million construction project was completed on Castillo de San Marcos, to renovate and stabilize this grand old fortress, that has the distinction of being the oldest masonry fort in the country.
+Recently, a $3 million construction project was completed on Castillo de San Marcos, to renovate and stabilize it.
 The cracks in the fort’s coquina walls were repaired, and the concrete gun deck was replaced to prevent further deterioration.

 HISTORY

 Through the years as a military fortress, it saw a lot of action.
 It held through 14 other sieges, remaining uncaptured, never falling into enemy hands.
 In 1763, in the Peace of Paris Treaty, Florida was given to England, in exchange for La Habana.
 Castillo de San Marcos was renamed Fort Saint Mark.
-After only 20 years, this fortress was given back to Spain because the Peace of Paris recognized the independence of the United States.
+After only 20 years, it was given back to Spain because the Peace of Paris recognized the independence of the United States.
 The fortress was once again in Spanish hands, until 1821, when Spain ceded Florida to the United States, for a dollar.
 They liked President Jackson, who loved the Spanish as well, because of his personal history.
-The fortress was renamed again by the Americans, Fort Marion, in honor of Revolutionary War hero, General Marion.
+The fortress was renamed again by the Americans, Fort Marion, in honor of Revolutionary War hero General Marion.

 During the Indian wars of the later 19th century, Fort Marion was the destination of captured Indians.
 As whole families would be sent to this fort, the Colonel in charge set up schools for the children, and programs to teach Indians how to fit into society.